Get ready for a one day horse show!

 Plan these things for a one day horse show:

-- Give yourself roughly double the amount of time it takes you to get ready at home.
+- Give yourself roughly double the time it takes you to get ready at home.
 You will have distractions, your horse will have distractions.
 You will be working out of your trailer (likely) so things won’t be in the usual spots.

 - I recommend that you braid or band your horse for all schooling and rated horse shows, clinics, exhibitions, and special events.
 The more you practice, the better you will be at braiding.
 Also, your horse will be acclimated to braiding, which will only help you in the future.
-If it takes you 40 minutes to braid at home, it will be longer at a show.
+If it takes 40 minutes to braid at home, it will be longer at a show.
 Promise.

 - Do you have the option to braid or band the night before a show?
 Yes!
-Just be warned that you may wake up to a rubbed out mess.
+Just be warned that you may wake up to a rubbed-out mess.
 Rubbing braids also result in broken hair.
 I suggest doing a test run of your braids, then leaving his alone for a few supervised hours to see what happens.
 If you think he will make it through the night with his braids intact, I suggest covering them up with some sort of “horse underwear” so they are not poop stained and loaded with bedding or dirt.

 You can find braiding tips here:

 - I highly encourage every horse owner on the planet to know whether their horse loads.
 Show day is not the time to train this.
 So let’s assume your horse is a loading and trailering champ.
 A few thoughts on how to make his ride in the trailer safe and comfy:

 - Use leg protection, even for the shortest distances.
 I have seen a naked-legged horse deglove himself by slipping off a ramp while unloading.

 - Have bedding in the trailer on mats.
 Urine and manure will turn your bare trailer floor into an ice skating rink.

 - If your horse is a nervous nelly, trailer with a buddy.
 If that’s not possible, try hanging a shatterproof mirror so he can be his own buddy.